-No withholding tax is levied on investment income according to article 16 InvStG (distributions, advance income estimates and gains realized on the redemption/sale of units to the master fund) transferred to the feeder fund from the master fund or on investment income attributable to the feeder fund
+No withholding tax is levied on investment income as defined by article 16 InvStG (distributions, advance income estimates and gains realized on the redemption/sale of units to the master fund) transferred to the feeder fund from the master fund or on investment income attributable to the feeder fund.

-A refund of any corporate income tax incurred at the level of the master fund on domestic income from equity investments and on other domestic income in the sense of the limited income tax liability, not including gains on the sale of ownership interests in corporations, is not possible for investors in the feeder fund.
+A refund of any corporate income tax incurred at the level of the master fund on domestic income from real property, domestic income from equity investments and on other domestic income in the sense of the limited income tax liability, not including gains on the sale of units in corporations (a reverse exception, see "General information" above), is not possible for investors in the feeder fund.